novix-sa/Pyplan/docs/Quick Start.md

 With sections for creating a new model, open existing one, recover any active session, or opening tutorials and examples.

 ## User Interface Menu
-At the homepage click on create
+At the homepage click on create a new model, and then select Open Model
 ### Coding
 ### User Interfaces
 ### File Manager